googleprojectzero/fuzzilli/README.md

 A (coverage-)guided fuzzer for dynamic language interpreters based on a custom intermediate language ("FuzzIL") which can be mutated and translated to JavaScript.

+Fuzzilli is developed and maintained by:
-Written and maintained by Samuel Groß, <saelo@google.com>.
+- Samuel Groß, <saelo@google.com>
+- Carl Smith, <cffsmith@google.com>

 ## Usage